asgardeo/asgardeo-auth-react-sdk/API.md

 }
 ```
 ---
----
 ## Securing routes with Asgardeo

 There are 3 approaches you can use to secure routes in your React application with Asgardeo.
+To learn more about the implementation, you can refer to [this article.](https://stackoverflow.com/collectives/wso2/articles/74041550/authenticate-react-applications-with-asgardeo-part-2-securing-routes)

 ### 1. SecureRoute
 The SDK also provides a component called `SecureRoute` that wraps the `Route` component provided by `react-router-dom`.
 This allows you to secure your routes using the SDK.
 Only authenticated users will be taken to the route.
 The component let's you pass a callback function that would be fired if the user is not authenticated.